 Upon successful completion, students will be able to:

-- Written Communication: Students will demonstrate clear and effective writing skills in a variety of contexts.
+- Written Communication: Express themselves effectively in a variety of written forms.

-- Economic Literacy: Students will apply basic economic concepts to current issues.
+- Accounting Literacy: Apply basic accounting concepts to current issues.

 For Further Information, Contact: